hyperledger/iroha-2-docs/src/guide/advanced/triggers.md

 ## Supported ISI

-Iroha Special Instructions that work with triggers:
+All Iroha Special Instructions work with triggers, specifically:

 - `Register<Trigger>`: Create a trigger object and subscribe it to global events.